Can't find what you need? Try Google

 Religion and other cultural differences may also determine whether the product is saleable in its present form or otherwise.

-For example: branding your IT anti-spam software product Amor which mean "Love" in Spanish will present a different impression of your product selling them in Spanish speaking countries.
+For example: "Homo Sausage" branding may be acceptable in your home country but will present a different impression of your product selling them in other culture.

 2. Product Package and Name checklist

-package used to enclose the product for local market may not be suitable for export.
+The package used to enclose the product for your local market may not be suitable for export.
 Questions to be answered should include:

-Does the product need extra protection from rough handling, or climatic extremes?
+(a) Does the product need extra protection from rough handling or climatic extremes?

 (b) Is the product easily recognizable and appealing to the foreign customer?